BrookJeynes/2020DigitalStudyGuide/README.md

 **Polyalphabetic Ciphers**

-<ol>- Vigenere: "The Vigenère cipher is a method of encrypting alphabetic text by using a series of interwoven Caesar ciphers, based on the letters of a keyword." - ("Vigenère cipher", 2020)</ol>
+*  **Vigenere**: "The Vigenère cipher is a method of encrypting alphabetic text by using a series of interwoven Caesar ciphers, based on the letters of a keyword." - ("Vigenère cipher", 2020)
-<ol>- Gronsfield: "The Gronsfeld cipher is essentially a Vigenere cipher, but uses numbers instead of letters.
-So, a Gronsfield key of 0123 is the same as a Vigenere key of ABCD." - ("Gronsfeld Cipher", 2020)</ol>
+* **Gronsfield**: "The Gronsfeld cipher is essentially a Vigenere cipher, but uses numbers instead of letters.
+So, a Gronsfield key of 0123 is the same as a Vigenere key of ABCD." - ("Gronsfeld Cipher", 2020)

 </li> <br>